Engineering is about the making of artifacts, software engineering about the making of symbolic ones. Hence the three dimensions of the discipline:

 As Plato would have said, wherever we look, all we can see are mental representations, latent or overt.
 One step further, these representations can be developed into symbolic placeholders ready for what concerns or purposes will bring to our mind.

-When systems are designed to manage such placeholders, anchors must be identified for the symbolic representations of objects, events, and behaviors, relevant aspects regrouped accordingly, and irrelevant features or behaviors dropped altogether.
-That’s called modelling.
+When systems are designed to manage such placeholders, anchors to business context must be identified for the symbolic representations of objects, events, and behaviors, relevant aspects regrouped accordingly, and irrelevant features or behaviors dropped altogether.
+That’s called modeling.

 Systems’ purpose is to manage symbolic representations.
 As a corollary, one will expect Knowledge Management to shadow systems architectures and concerns: business contexts and objectives, enterprise organization and operations, systems functionalities and technologies.
 On the other hand, knowledge being by nature a shared resource of reusable assets, its organization should support the needs of its different users independently of the origin and nature of information.
 Knowledge Management should therefore bind knowledge of architectures with architecture of knowledge.